lightningj-org/btc-lab-blog/README.md

 # README

-This is the source for BTC Tooling Blog.
+This is the source for BTC Lab Blog.

-Project website is located at https://lightningj-org.github.io/btc-tool-blog/
+Project website is located at https://blog.btclab.dev